CEPR's action plan for Ukraine's wartime economy

 “The government is mobilising as many resources and as much revenue as it can, having reinstated import taxes suspended at the outset of the full-scale invasion.
 It has cut non-military spending to the bone.
 Yet independent estimates, such as that of Moody’s, project a budget deficit of 22% of GDP, or $50bn, for this year,” the CEPR team said in its report.

-Ukraine needs money, but the authors of the report say that expecting the West to provide enough cash to support the budget is “wishful thinking.”
+Ukraine needs money, but the authors of the report say that expecting the West to provide enough cash to support the budget is “wishful thinking”.

 Approximately one-third of government spending is covered by tax revenue, loans and grants from international organisations.
 Ukraine’s allies cover another third, and the central bank prints money to cover the rest.